TerryHowe/JeepTech/docs/electrical/index.md

   * Wire is expensive and the larger you go, the more expensive it is.
   * Wire is heavy and the larger you go, the heavier it gets.
-  * Mechanically, smaller wire is easier to route, easier to protect, easier to fit connectors on and therefore, more reliable mechanically \- up to a pratical limit - see below.
+  * Mechanically, smaller wire is easier to route, easier to protect, easier to fit connectors on.
+Therefore it is more reliable mechanically \- up to a pratical limit - see below.

 **2\.
 Use a large enough wire so there is no voltage drop.** We want whatever it is we are wiring to operate at top efficiency.